 Use of Vertical Storage

 Vertical storage solutions can save floor space while keeping items easily accessible.
 In smaller playrooms I’ve designed, this trick has been a lifesaver.
+You can also implement smart vinyl roll organization to keep your craft supplies tidy.

 Hang Art for a Personal Touch